 Graduate College | Henrietta Schmoll School of Health

 Ready to apply your nursing skillset in new ways?
-Our flexible Master of Science in Nursing (MSN): Nurse Educator program combines a commitment to nursing excellence with a passion for innovation and transformational leadership.
+Our online Master of Science in Nursing (MSN): Nurse Educator program combines a commitment to nursing excellence with a passion for innovation and transformational leadership.

 Shape the Next Generation of Nurses